For emerging and distinguished writers who have published at least one book with a trade or literary press, this fellowship includes:

-- a stipend of $20,000 paid over a four-month period;
+- compensation of $40,000 paid over a nine-month period;

-- eligibility for health coverage;
+- eligibility for optional health coverage;

 - office space in the BMI offices on the campus of UNLV;

-- free housing (fellows cover some utilities) in a unique and vibrant arts complex in the bustling district of downtown Las Vegas—home to The Writer’s Block, our city’s beloved independent bookstore; and
+- housing (fellows cover some utilities) in a unique and vibrant arts complex in the bustling district of downtown Las Vegas—home to The Writer’s Block, our city’s beloved independent bookstore; and

 - Offer readings, craft talks, and other public presentations to the readers and writers of UNLV and Southern Nevada.